enkhbatMunkhbold/01102022-my-newProject-phase-1/README.md

 ## Delete Movie

 If the user want to remove the movie from his or her list, then he/she would click on a movie poster in the favorite movie list.
 After that, when it appears at the center of the screen, the user can press on **Delete** button, which is under the movie's poster and info.
 Then the movie will be removed from the favorite movies list, DOM and from the backend effectively.

+## Demo

+Here is an example of how the app work.